 Having the right set of plugins in your toolbox is necessary to expand the core features of your WordPress blog.

-It’s true that every blog is unique in terms of audience, content, design and features.
-But there are some common plugins that almost every blog will have to install.
-Since it’s quite easy to get overwhelmed with all the different plugins available for WordPress that do almost the same thing, we have hand picked the best ones below.
+Every blog is unique in terms of audience, content, design, and features.
+However, there are some common plugins that almost every blog will have to install.
+Since it’s quite easy to get overwhelmed with all the different plugins available for WordPress that do almost the same thing, we’ve hand-picked the best ones below.

-We use these plugins on our own sites and recommend our users to install them.
-For your convenience, along with the plugins’ name, we’ve also explained their use and provided the links to the pro and free versions.
+We use these plugins on our own sites and recommend our users install them as well.
+For your convenience, along with the plugins’ name, we’ve also explained their use and provided links to the pro and free versions.

 - Build contact forms with WPForms – Pro | Free